startupsupper/startupsupper.github.com/Readme.md

 6. Submit a new pull request, we'll merge it, and your recipe will be automatically published.

+    ```bash
+    git push origin source
+    ```

+    > Then visit your fork of the repo Github on Github and submit a pull request.

     > (e.g. <http://startupsupper.com/recipes/chicken-noodle-soup>)

 ## Lazyweb Requests

+- [ ] CLI helper tool to create recipe, add instructions, and submit github pull request using github apiv3
 - [ ] Integrate <https://github.com/christophercliff/wintersmith-kelvin>
 - [ ] page.metadata.image in layout.jade